-Maintaining a connection with their past and with their relationships is key to Regency’s Memory Care activities.
+Maintaining a connection with their past and with their relationships is key to The Rosewood at Fort Oglethorpe’s Memory Care activities.
 Photos of loved ones and objects of personal significance may be displayed prominently inside a resident’s apartment.
 It is important for residents to feel at home and for their families to possess the peace of mind that they are safe while enjoying stimulating activities for a higher quality of life.

 One resource that may interest families is The Alzheimer’s Caregiver Buddy, which teaches how to deal with wandering, bathing, and meals.
 It also provides live help 24 hours a day by clicking and calling the Alzheimer’s Association toll-free 24-hour helpline at 1-800-272-3900.